 Sean Dylan Kelly

-Coming from a national championship to the Moto 2 World Championship is a huge step, it’s one of the biggest steps a rider can make, especially as Sean hasn’t come from the premier Superbike class like Beaubier has.
-For Sean, this doesn’t mean anything, year on year he’s proven that he possesses an incredibly high level of talent after dueling it out with Richie Escalante for the 2020 and 2021 Supersport titles.
+Coming from a national championship to the Moto 2 World Championship was a huge step, it’s one of the biggest steps a rider can make, especially as Sean hadn’t come from the premier Superbike class like hhis teammate Cameron Beaubier had.
+For Sean, this didn’t mean anything, year on year he’s proven that he possesses an incredibly high level of talent after dueling it out with Richie Escalante for the 2020 and 2021 Supersport titles.

 Sean Dylan Kelly was always destined to race in the World Championship, however, as with many riders his dream came to a halt due to a lack of money in 2018 after completing three years in the Red Bull Rookies.
 He had offers to race in the FIM CEV Moto3 Junior World Championship but didn’t have the hundreds of thousands of Euro’s that were being demanded by teams to be able to race in the series.